ThanhLanNguyen1911/BMPIO---BITMAP-LIB-C-C-/README.md

 bmpio_load_from() takes two keywords:
 1."FILE" - to load from path
 2."PIPELINE" - to load from stdo
-note: when load from stdo,filename(path) is the command line execution that produces a stream of desired data(rgb/rgba).
+note: when load from stdo,filename(path) is the command line execution that produces a stream of desired data(rgb).

 bmpio_load_as() takes two keywords:
 1."RGB" - to import image as rgb